marionhardy/hydra-regen/README.md

 Contains the same things as report2 BUT
 -    more markers
 -    plots using the regressed data were discarded
+-    clusters were attributed
+-    we now have a first glimpse at transcription factor expression

 ## Nota Bene